-All mailbox providers use different algorithms to calculate a reputation level score.
-These unique formulas go under the radar and include dozens of parameters and metrics, each with a fixed weight.
+All mailbox providers use different algorithms to calculate a sender’s reputation score.
+These unique formulas stay under the radar and include dozens of parameters and metrics, each with a fixed weight.

 What impacts sender reputation?

 - Reputation of sending domain and IP address

 The mailing history is checked: for how long and in what quantities has the indicated domain or IP address been sending emails.